alen6516/doc/prot/tcp.md

     * max is 65535, but is usually not large enough for modern services, so it depends on optional column to support it

 * checksum
-    * calculate the checksum of pseudo header and the entire TCP packet
+    * calculate the checksum of pseudo header and the entire TCP segment

 * urgent pointer
     * if flag URG is on, then this column is meaningful, tell the other side the offset from the start of TCP body to the LAST byte of urgent data